alarmfox/linux-av/README.md

-# Summy - A Linux antivirus
+# Summy - A Linux malware detection program
 **WARNING**: the following program is not production ready.

 A basic malware scanner written in Rust for desktop Linux users.